 - Hip fractures (Due to injuries, trauma, accidents and fractures especially in old age due to decreased bone density)

-- Bursitis (Bursae are fluid filled sac like structures that are present between bones, tendons which function to limit friction during movement.
+- Trochanteric Bursitis (Bursae are fluid filled sac-like structures that are present between bones and tendons, which function to limit friction during movement.
 When they get inflamed, they cause pain.)

 - Tendonitis (Tendons are bands of thick tissue which attach muscle to a bone.
 They cause pain when they are inflamed or irritated)

-- Hip Labral tear (Labrum is a ring of cartilage present around the rim of the hip joint.
+- Hip Labral tear (The labrum is a ring of cartilage present around the rim of the hip joint.
 Its main function is cushioning and holding the ball of the thigh bone firmly within the joint.
 A labral tear occurs when this rim is ruptured)

 - Pinched Nerves (e.g. Sciatica)